ExlService (NASDAQ:EXLS) Posts Quarterly Earnings Results, Beats Estimates By $0.29 EPS

-ExlService (NASDAQ:EXLS) issued its earnings results on Thursday.
-The business services provider reported $1.14 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.85 by $0.29, MarketWatch Earnings reports.
+ExlService (NASDAQ:EXLS) issued its quarterly earnings results on Thursday.
+The business services provider reported $1.14 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.85 by $0.29, MarketWatch Earnings reports.
 ExlService had a net margin of 11.55% and a return on equity of 17.92%.
 ExlService updated its FY 2021 guidance to $4.300-$4.500 EPS.

 ExlService Company Profile